MahnoorMukhtar/instagram_clone_backend_django/README.md

 - Python
 - Django and Django Rest Framework
-- PostgreSQL (or your preferred database)
+- Sqlite (or your preferred database)

 ## Screenshots
 Welcome page